StackVista/stackstate-docs/use/health-state-and-alerts/how-alerts-are-triggered.md

 ## Overview

 When something goes wrong within your IT environment, StackState can alert you or your team with a message in the form of an email, private message, mobile ping or incident report.
 Additionally, StackState can trigger automation to take corrective measures.
-This guide will help you set this up.

 ## Events that trigger alerts

 In StackState, telemetry flows through topology components as either metric or event streams.
 These telemetry streams are used by [health checks](/use/health-state-and-alerts/create-a-health-check.md) to determine the health state of each component.

-Events are generated for every change in health state.
-These events can be linked with event handlers to send out an alert or to trigger some type of automation.
+For every change in health state, an event is generated.
+These events can be linked with event handlers to [send out an alert](/use/health-state-and-alerts/add-an-alert.md) or to trigger some type of automation.

 - **View health state change event**<br />Generated only when the health state of a significant number of components in a view changes.
 - **Own health state change event**<br />Generated when the health state of a component changes.